jasonbobe/open-science-observations/Q_&_A.md

 **Setup**: Imagine in 50 years, open science is the dominant paradigm.
 What does the *world* look like because of this?

-I want to ask questions about *what could be* rather than *what will be* to frame a more general and global understanding of *the future of sciene we want to see* .
+I want to ask questions about *what could be* rather than *what will be* to frame a more general and global understanding of *the future of science we want to see* .

 ## Questions